iboB/ibob.github.com/_posts/2018-12-02-stars-libui.md

 Before coming across libui, I actually wondered why such a thing doesn't exist: a simple and small library which allows you to whip-up some native UI and forget about it.
 A library which is focused on creating GUI and isn't trying to be a million other things[^2].
 I don't care about extending the library[^3].
 Typically all I want are some buttons, some edit boxes, perhaps a list box and that's it.

-Well, as it turns out, such a a library does exist.
+Well, as it turns out, such a library does exist.
 It's libui: my star of the day for today.
 Even't though it's nowhere near as powerful as Qt, or wxWidgets, it has a bunch of useful features but most of all it's much, much easier to build, integrate, and use.
 It's written in C for Unix systems, C++ for windows, and Objective C for mac OS, but it has a simple C interface, so it's trivial to create a binding for your language of choice, and many bindings already do exist.

 Now, as I said, my requirements are typically modest,  but ever since I first saw libui, I haven't written any code for Qt, so, there's that.